-The parties negotiate what they can, and the attorneys negotiate with each other on the outstanding issues to reach a settlement.
-They contact their clients as necessary.
+The parties negotiate what they can, and the attorneys negotiate with each other on the outstanding issues to reach a settlement, contacting their contact their clients as necessary.
 Sometimes, four-way meetings are held.

 With attorney-negotiated settlements, the Friend of the Court often interviews each spouse and the children, and may hold a hearing.
 Sometimes, an expert is called in to perform a custody evaluation.

 - Your attorney is present to advise you during every step of the negotiations.

 - Clients who worry about standing up for themselves have attorneys speak for them.

 - It may achieve a resolution in situations where direct or neutral supervised communication is ineffective or unsafe.

 Disadvantages of negotiation

 - Legal fees are higher than self-negotiated or mediated cases.

 - Attorneys may influence the negotiations with their perspectives.
 Clients must listen carefully to assure that the attorney is accurately stating their positions.

 - Clients are often less involved and may not feel ownership of the settlement.